denizonm/Deniz-s-Krita-Themes/README.md

 # Bonus Info
 - You can change the color of the canvas background in "Settings"->"Configure Krita"->"Display"->"Grid Settings"->"Canvas Border Color"
-- There is cırremtly (Jan 2023) is no way to use these in the android app.
+- There is curremtly (Jan 2023) is no way to use these in the Android app.
 (Maybe if you're rooted?)